The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

 The origin of the Italian Cubanelle chile is a bit muddled.
 Some say it originated in Cuba, hence its name, yet others say it is native to Italy.
 The moniker ‘Italian Cubanelle chile’ captures both the Cuban and Italian origins, and the name is decidedly derived from “Cuba”.
 Capsicum annuum ‘cubanelle’ goes by many names, like Cubanella, in Italy it’s called ‘Friarelli’ and in Spanish, Ají Cubanela.

 Recipes that include Cubanelle Italian Green Chile Peppers.
 One is easiest, three is harder.

-Someone spotted Cubanelle Italian Green Chile Peppers using the Specialty Produce app for iPhone and Android.
+People have spotted Cubanelle Italian Green Chile Peppers using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.